damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Even if you cannot join the call, read through the team agenda and the links from there.
 We often use the team call to make announcements or discuss changes in processes, so make sure to catch up on the news if you have missed a team call (or more).

+### Virtual break room<a name="virtual-break-room"></a>

+Come hang out any time in the [virtual break room](https://docs.google.com/document/d/1XtNluN1yGJgeFQ_Bepjpg7kYMXGTZ8ZIF5r-qq-_0tM/edit), an open Google Hangout video chat where anyone with a GitLab email address can come and leave as they please.
+The URL for the virtual break room is in the linked Google Doc to prevent having frequent requests from outside of GitLab to join the room; consider bookmarking the channel.

 ### Scheduling meetings<a name="scheduling-meetings"></a>

 1. If you want to ask team members if they are available for an event please send a new calendar appointment from and to the company address.
 This makes it easier for people to check availability and to put on their calendar.
 It automatically shows up on calendars even when the email is not opened.
 It is easier to signal presence and to see the status of everyone.
 Please respond quickly to invites so people can make plans.